 - Cell Phone Protection Plan Is Nice.
 Millions of people view cell phones as indispensable, but they’re easy to damage and are common targets of theft.
 This card’s cell phone protection plan is a great way to protect against the unknown and reduce cell phone replacement costs without paying anything upfront.

 - Overdraft Protection With Link to Wells Fargo Deposit Account.
 Though it’s not free, and costs more if you’re not able to pay off the advances promptly, this card’s overdraft protection feature is useful for Wells Fargo checking account customers who occasionally overdraft their accounts – perhaps due to an ill-timed auto-pay bill or a large, unexpected outlay.

 - No Rewards or Cash Back.
-Wells Fargo Platinum Visa doesn’t offer any rewards or cash back.
-There are a host of competing, annual-fee-free cards that do offer modest to generous travel rewards or cash back rewards, including Discover it Chrome and Chase Freedom.
+Wells Fargo Platinum doesn’t offer any rewards or cash back.
+There are a host of competing, annual-fee-free cards that do offer modest to generous travel rewards or cash back rewards, including Chase Freedom Flex.

 - No Sign-up Bonus.
 This card doesn’t have a sign-up bonus, which is disappointing for cardholders looking to sweeten the deal right out of the gate.

 - Ongoing APR Can Be High.
 This card’s regular purchase APR can be significantly higher than many competing cards with long 0% APR introductory periods.
 If you’re planning to use this card heavily after the promotional period ends, your card ownership cost will depend to a great degree on the rate you’re able to secure.

 - Has a Foreign Transaction Fee.
 This card’s 3% foreign transaction fee is a costly addition for cardholders who regularly travel abroad.
 If you’re a jet-setter, consider applying for an annual-fee-free travel rewards card that doesn’t charge foreign transaction fees.